Nandi people

-The Nandi are part of the Kalenjin, an ethnic community living in East Africa.
-The Nandi ethnic group live in close association and relation with the Kipsigis tribe.
-They traditionally have lived and still form the majority in the highland areas of the former Rift Valley Province of Kenya, in what is today Nandi County.
-They speak the Nandi dialect of the Kalenjin language which is classified as a Nilotic language.
+The Nandi are a Southern Nilotic tribe of the Kalenjin ethnic group.
+They speak the Nandi dialect, which is closely related to Kipsigis, a Kalenjin language part of the broader Nilo-Saharan linguistic family.
+With a population of nearly 1 million, they historically occupied the highland areas of the former Rift Valley Province of Kenya, in what is today Nandi County.
+The Nandi resisted British colonial rule in the early 20th century.
+They are agriculturalists and pastoralists.

-Etymology

 Before the mid-19th century, the Nandi referred to themselves as Chemwalindet (pl.
 Chemwalin) or Chemwal (pl.
 Chemwalek) while other Kalenjin-speaking communities referred to the Nandi as Chemngal.
-It is unclear where the terms originated from, though in early writings the latter term was associated with ngaal which means camel in Turkana This is notable given the significant population shifts brought about by Ateker movements during this time.
+It is unclear where the terms originated from, though in early writings the latter term was associated with ngaal, which means "camel" in Turkana.

 Various accounts suggest that the name Nandi was applied to these people after the mid-19th century and more so after the assimilation of the Uasin Gishu Maasai (referred to in various accounts as Sirikwa people).
-A similar process is seen occurring among the Kipsigis, formerly known as Lumbwa at the same time.It is suggested that the name was applied by outsiders and comes from the cormorant which is known as mnandi in Kiswahili.
-A Nandi person like other Kalenjin will usually identify themselves by their name and family name, and where they come from.
+A similar process is seen occurring among the Kipsigis, formerly known as Lumbwa at the same time.
+It is suggested that the name was applied by outsiders and comes from the cormorant, which is known as mnandi in Kiswahili.
+A Nandi person, like other Kalenjin, will usually identify themselves by their name and family name, and where they come from.